 - Donuts are awesome!
 Obviously!

-- No need to wait for yeast to make the dough rise, no rolling out the dough, and no stamping out donut shapes to fry.
+- They are easy to make!
+No need to wait for yeast to make the dough rise, no rolling out the dough, and no stamping out donut shapes to fry.
 These donuts are piped into a pan and baked in the oven.

 - They are baked, not fried.
 You'll need a donut pan for this recipe, but you will be baking them.
 No need to worry about taking out the fryer or messing around with scorching hot oil.